ForkKILLET/cuiping.js/README.md

     $ pnpm build
     $ pnpm preview
     ```
 3. You may add `?debug` URL param to enable debug.
+When debug is on, the program will:
+   - Print debug-level logs
+   - Expose debug functions to `window` (`printStruct` and `showMoleculeSequence`)
+   - Add a TestCase button to the toolbar of the component.
+You may click it to copy the testcase.

 ### Commit your changes